Nach Ga Ghuma

 Nach Ga Ghuma is a 2024 Indian Marathi-language drama film co-written and directed by Paresh Mokashi and produced by Swapnil Joshi under the banner of Hiranyagarbha Manoranjan.
 The film features Mukta Barve, Namrata Sambherao, Sarang Sathaye in the lead roles and Sukanya Mone, Supriya Pathare, Madhugandha Kulkarni, Sunil Abhyankar, and Sharmishtha Raut in other pivotal roles.
 The film traces the dynamic between the homeowner and their domestic assistant, portraying their humorous and sometimes tumultuous relationship.

 The film was released on 1 May 2024 to positive reviews and become the highest grossing Marathi film of the year.

-It was remade in Gujarati as Maharani (2025 film), directed by Viral Shah.
+It was remade in Gujarati as Maharani, directed by Viral Shah.

 Plot

 The story centres on the turbulent relationship between Rani (Mukta Barve), a bank employee, and her domestic help, Asha (Namrata Sambherao).

 Asha is habitually late for work and spends much of her time on the phone, which frequently frustrates Rani.
 Alongside her job at the bank, Rani is also part of an inter-bank yoga team with her colleague Kalyani (Sharmishtha Raut).
 One day, when Asha fails to arrive on time, Rani loses patience and dismisses her.
 After some time, however, Rani rehires her.

 On another occasion, Rani asks Asha to come early so that she can leave for the yoga competition.
-Asha arrives late again, causing delays that force Rani’s husband to drive hurriedly, leading to an accident.
+Asha arrives late again, causing delays that force Rani's husband to drive hurriedly, leading to an accident.
 At this point, Rani once more removes Asha from her household.

 Meanwhile, Rani and Kalyani progress to the final round of the yoga contest.
 Just before the event, Kalyani fractures her leg and is unable to perform.
 The organisers permit a substitute, and Rani realises that Asha is the only suitable replacement.
 The situation leaves the question of whether Asha will agree to step in and whether Rani will take her back into her service.